Rover-95/.github/profile/README.md

 ## So what we doing?
 [<img align="left" height="100" src="https://zell.vercel.app/resource/images/rover95l.png">](https://rover95.vercel.app/)

-Your mom
+We do not know, what are we doing.
+We do extremely random things.
+Few of them are server hosting for people and a minecraft server + developing random stuff!

-## Cool!
+# Cool!
 But does anyone care?
 [<img align="left" height="100" src="https://zell.vercel.app/resource/images/rover95l.png">](https://rover95.vercel.app/)

 We have a [Discord server](https://discord.com/invite/MvWbN9puAx) with over 300 members, and our own custom FORUMS running on our servers!